Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Why?
 Because Google takes your image titles into account when trying to decide what keywords your page should rank for.

 If you want to optimize your Shopify image titles effectively, avoid random or very long titles.
-Instead, choose a few words that describe the image and separate them using hyphens.
+Instead, use the main keyword that describes the image and separate the words using hyphens.

 Let’s take a look at a quick example from a made-up shoe store called Shoable: